-The Scheme's actuary investigates the financial position of the DB Plan by estimating the value of assets that the DB Plan needs to pay the benefits that have been earned to date, as they fall due, and then compares this against the value of the actual assets of the DB Plan.
-To make this estimate, the Trustee and BUGB, on behalf of the churches and other employers involved with the Scheme, have to agree on a number of assumptions about what will happen in the future.
+The Scheme's actuary investigates the financial position of the scheme by estimating the value of assets that the scheme needs to pay the benefits that have been earned to date, as they fall due, and then compares this against the value of the actual assets of the Scheme.
+To make this estimate, the Trustee and BUGB, on behalf of the participating employers involved with the Scheme, have to agree on a number of assumptions about what will happen in the future.
 In particular: how long people will live; what inflation will be; and what returns will be earned on the Scheme's investments.
 The assumptions made will affect the value of assets which the actuary estimates is necessary to pay the benefits.

-The Trustee must also take account of its assessment of the financial strength of the churches and other employers when agreeing on these assumptions.
-This is important because if the anticipated returns from investments do not materialise, then the Trustee would need to rely on additional contributions from the churches and other employers, and so it needs to be satisfied that they could provide such contributions in future if required.
+The Trustee must also take account of its assessment of the financial strength of the participating employers when agreeing on these assumptions.
+This is important because if the anticipated returns from investments do not materialise, then the Trustee would need to rely on additional contributions from the participating employers, and so it needs to be satisfied that they could provide such contributions in future if required.

-The main aim of this exercise is to determine the contributions to be paid into the DB Plan.
-If the assets held by the DB Plan are less than the calculated target level then deficit contributions are needed to fund the shortfall.
+The main aim of this exercise is to determine the contributions to be paid into the scheme.
+If the assets held by the scheme are less than the calculated target level then deficit contributions are needed to fund the shortfall.

-The actuary also estimates how much an insurance company would charge to take over responsibility for the payment of the DB Plan's benefits that have been earned to date.
-This is referred to as a "solvency" assessment and relates to the position if the churches and other employers were to become insolvent and unable to support the DB Plan (see further below).
-This will normally be a bigger number than the Trustee's target level of assets, since it needs to include margins for the insurer's expenses, profit, and a substantial margin for risk (because, unlike the Trustee, an insurance company could not request additional contributions from the churches and other employers in future if investment returns turn out not to be as high as assumed).
+The actuary also estimates how much an insurance company would charge to take over responsibility for the payment of the Scheme's benefits that have been earned to date.
+This is referred to as a "solvency" assessment and relates to the position if the participating employers were to become insolvent and unable to support the Scheme (see further below).

-This investigation - called an actuarial valuation - takes place in full every three years, with the latest one having an effective date of 31 December 2010.
-The next valuation will take place as at 31 December 2013, although we also obtain "snapshots" of the position in the years between full valuations.
+This investigation - called an actuarial valuation - takes place in full every three years, with the latest one having an effective date of 1 January 2011.
+The next valuation will take place as at 1 January 2014, although we also obtain "snapshots" of the position in the years between full valuations.
 In addition, we are now able to track the progress of the DB Plan's financial position on an approximate basis day by day.